srcrip/crysh/README.md

 1. Clone this repo: `git clone https://github.com/Sevensidedmarble/crysh.git && cd crysh`

-2. Install dependencies: `crystal deps`
+2. Install dependencies: `crystal deps install` or `shards install` if you have shards on your path.

-3. Build: `crystal build src/crysh.cr`
+3. Build: `crystal build src/crysh.cr --release`.
+Note that crysh is pretty fast without the release flag too, so you can run `crystal build src/crysh.cr` if you're having trouble getting it to compile with the release flag.

-4. Run with `./crysh`
+4. You can run crysh right from this directory with `./crysh`

+5. You can now symlink to your bin folder (make sure /usr/local/bin is on your path, or use /usr/bin):

+* In bash/zsh: `sudo ln -sf $(pwd)/crysh /usr/local/bin/crysh`

+* In fish: `sudo ln -sf (pwd)/crysh /usr/local/bin/crysh`

+6. You can then set your shell with `chsh`.
+Be cautious with this while crysh is still alpha software:

+* In bash/zsh: `chsh -s $(which crysh)`

+* In fish: `chsh -s (which crysh)`

+Do not accidentally run `chsh` with sudo or as root, as you'll change the root shell instead!

 ## Usage

-Build the program from source, then run it.
+Follow the instructions above.
 Crysh can be used like any other unix shell.
+It does not aim to be 100% POSIX complete, but it should be as POSIX complete as fish when 1.0 is released.

 ## Development